Walking the Wicklow Way Self-Guided

 Distance: 17 km/11 miles, Ascent: 150 m/450 ft, Approximate walking time: 5 hours

 A self-guided walk with a difference, today, we take you to the coastal town of Kilcoole, where you will hike along an amazing coastal walking trail.
 Starting from Kilcoole, you will continue along one of Ireland’s finest nature reserves, composed of wet grassland, freshwater streams and a number of marshy pools that survive the summer months.
 The trail above the beach presents magnificent views of the area and provides the perfect habitat for many of the region's magnificent birds and flowers.
 In every season, a different range of birds inhabits the reserve for breeding and feeding.
 The walk ends in Wicklow Town, where you will have the opportunity to do some shopping before we take you back to the Glendalough.

 Distance: 14 km/9 miles, Ascent: Little to none, Approximate walking time: 4 hours

-After breakfast, we will take you to the start of your walk at Drumgoff in the valley of Glenmalure, Ireland's longest glacier valley.
+After breakfast, we will take you to the start of your walk at Drumgoff in the valley of Glenmalure, Ireland's longest glacial valley.
 The hiking trail takes you north along the Wicklow Way and gently winds its way up out of the valley to give you some spectacular views of the Glenmalure waterfall and the surrounding countryside.
-Continue back into Glendalough where, once again, you will enjoy some stunning views as you enter the Glendalough valley.
+Continue back into Glendalough, where, once again, you will enjoy some stunning views as you enter the Glendalough valley.